tier4/driving_log_replayer/docs/trouble_shooting/index.en.md

 If you are using Autoware Foundation's main and driving_log_replayer's main and are experiencing this issue, please report it in an issue on github.

-## Unusually low number of evalautions
+## Unusually low number of evaluations

 ### Cause 1